 - Submit proof of the investments you have made after the 2nd and 3rd years.
 You will have 3 months to submit the paperwork and are allowed to move your investments between any acceptable investment instruments

 The Investor Plus Resident Visa is the best option among all the investor-based visas offered by INZ.
 However, conditions placed on types of investment and requirements on stay and other complicating factors mean that you must seek the help of a qualified immigration expert to avoid rejection.
-Book a 100% free consultation to speak with our Auckland based immigration experts.
+Book a consultation to speak with our Auckland based immigration experts.

 What is the time and cost to get a New Zealand Investor Visa?